jp-2302/jp-2302/README.md

-- 👋 Hi, I’m @jp-2302, aka João Domingues
+- 👋 Hi, I’m @jp-2302, aka João Pedro
 - 🎓 Bachelor's in Engineering and Management of Information Systems
-- 🎓 Master's ijn International Business
+- 🎓 Master's in International Business
 - 🔗 https://www.linkedin.com/in/joãopedrodomingues
-- 💞️ I’m not looking to collaborate on anything specific at the moment
 - 📫 How to reach me: joaopedrodesousadomingues23@gmail.com

 <!---